-Students earn one (1) classroom credit and three (3) non-classroom credit hours for successful completion of Clinic requirements.
-The classroom credit is letter-graded and the non-classroom credits are graded on a pass/fail basis.
+Students earn four (4) classroom credit hours for successful completion of Clinic requirements.
+The classroom component is one (1) credit hour and is letter-graded and the remaining credit hours for casework are graded on a pass/fail basis.
 Students attend the Clinic classroom seminar for two hours per week for the first half of the semester.
 The seminar does not meet after the mid-semester break.
-In addition to their in-house casework and intake responsibilities, students also attend a one-hour “firm meeting” and meet with their supervising attorneys weekly.
+In addition to their in-house casework and intake responsibilities meet with their supervising attorneys throughout the week.

 Do I need to take the Clinic to graduate?

 Students who matriculated as of Summer 2016 must satisfactorily complete at least one or more experiential learning course(s) totaling at least six credit hours.
 Enrollment in the Milton R. Abrahams Legal Clinic (LAW 388) will provide four (4) credit hours towards the experiential learning graduation requirement.